bmraubo/muniak/README.md

 The app with keep track of all students - when a lesson is arranged, the app creates a payment request and sends it to the student.

-When the student pays, the app creates a Zoom meeting and emails the link to the student.
+When the student pays, the app creates a Zoom meeting and emails the link to the student and the host.

 Once this is accomplished and working, expansion is possible.